-Your Beliefs are Critical to a Successful Business and Life
+Your Beliefs are Critical for a Successful Business and Life.

 Henry Ford said, “Whether you think you can or you can’t, you are right.”

 Truer words have never been spoken.